exellian/lr/readme.md

 }
 ```

-- It automatically generates also a lexer for the tokens that can be defined with
+- Main goal for now is the generation of a lexer for the tokens that can be defined with
 simple strings or regular expressions.

 - The framework can also handle left recursive non-terminal rules (e.g: Expr in the example above).